Sexual Identity And Mental Health: What Does It Mean To Be Bi-Curious?

 What is the bi-curious flag?

 The bisexual community flag has three horizontal stripes: dark pink, lavender, and blue.
-According to the LGBTQA+ resources at Old Dominion University, pink is for same-sex attraction (lesbian or gay), blue is for the opposite-sex attraction (straight), and lavender is a mixture of the two sexual or romantic feelings.
+According to the LGBTQA+ resources at Old Dominion University, pink is for same-sex attraction (lesbian or gay), blue is for opposite-sex attraction (straight), and lavender is a mixture of the two sexual or romantic feelings.

 However, a bi-curious flag is commonly depicted to have several horizontal stripes with pink at the top, white in the middle, and blue at the bottom.
 There are lighter shades of pink between the pink and white stripes and lighter shades of blue between the white and blue stripes.

-What does bisexual mean?
+What does the sexual orientation bisexual mean?

 Someone experimenting with bisexuality or curious about exploring and developing their sexual orientation could be considered bi-curious.
 If you’ve only had sexual relations or sexual partners of one sex but want to explore your sexual orientation, experimenting with bisexuality doesn’t necessarily define your future sex relationships.
 Being bi-curious is just that—being able to be curious about exploring without entirely defining your labels.